hackerkid/Wikifeedia/README.md

 * Custom home page
 * Implement any MV* framework ( preferably Backbone / React )

-Your own ideas are also welcome as pull request.
+Your own ideas are also welcome as pull requests.